National Agricultural Literacy Curriculum Matrix

 Interest Approach – Engagement

-- Begin discussion with students about gardens.
+- Begin a discussion with the students about gardens.
+Use the following questions to guide the discussion:

 - Raise your hand if your family grows a garden.